ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

       "e": "f"
     }

+Queries:

+The following examples show the filter selector in use by a child segment.

 | Query | Result | Result Paths | Comment |
 | :---: | ------ | :----------: | ------- |
 | `$.a[?@.b == 'kilo']` | `{"b": "kilo"}` | `$['a'][9]` | Member value comparison |